joseeden/All-Things-DevOps/pages/030-Security/042-Securing-the-Network.md

 ### Network Access Control

-- **Role of NAC Device**
-  - Enforces organization's access control and security policies.
+Network Access Control (NAC) scans devices for thir security status before granting network access, safeguarding against both known and unknown devices.

   - Provides network visibility for access security and potential incident response.

-- **Key Capabilities of NAC Device**
-  - Initiates with policy enforcement based on organization policies.
   - Identifies connections, isolates noncompliant devices, and supports incident response.
   - Ensures compliance with organization policies before allowing devices to join the network.

-- **Use Cases for NAC Deployment**
+**Use Cases for NAC Deployment:**

   - Medical devices
   - IoT devices
   - BYOD/mobile devices (laptops, tablets, smartphones)
   - Guest users and contractors

-- **Onboarding Process Importance**
+**Onboarding Process Importance:**

   - Emphasizes the importance of an onboarding process for all mobile devices.
   - Device identification and interrogation to ensure compliance with organization policies during network connection.

+**NAC Deployments:**

+- **Persistent Agents**
+  - Software installed on a device requesting network access.
+  - Continuously monitor the security state of devices.
+  - Works well in a corporate environment, where the organization owns all devices.
+  - Doesn't work well in BYOD environments.

+- **Non-Persistent Agents**
+  - Popular in BYOD environments, such as college campuses.
+  - Users connect to WiFi, access a web portal, and click login link.
+  - Once link is clicked, a temporary agent is installed on the device.
+  - Agents scans device for compliance and delete itself after inspection.
+  - Provide a quick evaluation without ongoing monitoring.
+  - Typically used for initial security checks at connection time.

 ## Selecting Infrastructure Controls